Discover Alameda History Icons

 Location: NW Corner of Alameda and Yarrow

-History: Long before Belmar or Lakewood Commons, the Tally Ho was the place to be in Lakewood!
-In 1960 Marvin and Victor Lederman founded the Tally Ho Supper Club on the site of an old pizzeria surrounded by empty fields at Alameda and Wadsworth.
-It featured cocktails, lunch and dinner menus and music by the Billy Wilson Trio.
-In the mid-1960s they sold the Tally Ho to Billy Wilson and his business partner Joel Barron.
-In subsequent years the Tally Ho became a local hangout and the place where “everything happened” in Lakewood including birthdays, anniversaries, wedding receptions, Alameda High School staff meetings, and planning sessions for Lakewood’s successful 1969 incorporation.
-A number of celebrities dropped in including TV stars James Garner and Lorne Green and sports figures Casey Stengel and Lyle Alzado.
-The Tally Ho burned down in 1971 and was rebuilt even larger.
-Joel Barron passed away in 1984 and Billy Wilson operated the restaurant for a few more years.
-The building was torn down in 1993 and today the Olive Garden stands in its place.
+History: Long before Belmar, the Tally Ho was the place to be in Lakewood! the Tally Ho Supper Club was built in 1960 on the site of an old pizzeria at Alameda and Wadsworth.
+It featured cocktails, lunch, and dinner menus, and music by the Billy Wilson Trio.
+In the mid-1960s Billy Wilson and his business partner Joel Barron purchased the Tally Ho.
+The restaurant became a local hangout and the place where “everything happened” in Lakewood, including planning sessions for Lakewood’s 1969 incorporation.
+The Tally Ho was torn down in 1993 and today the Olive Garden stands in its place.

 On the Road, Jack Kerouac in Lakewood 1949